Looooopy/developer-images/README.md

 >   * Add common plugins
 >   * configure it to be able to store sessions on a volume

+#### Troubleshooting

+When you notice that you bash promt do not except input thats probably beacuase you have accedental turn off flow control by keyboard shgortcut

+    Ctrl + s

+You can turn on flow control by pressing, which will alow you to see what you are typing again.

+    Ctrl + q

+> I had to allow tty to disable flow control and that in this turn of the functionality to exit docker container with ```Ctrl + q```
+> You need to type exit in shell to terminate the docker container.

 ### vscode-developer

 This image is only working on linux so i have disabled it until futher notice, beacuse i am running things in MacOS.